 Stamp with Intent

-First and foremost, each handmade stamp has its own personality (unique design) and may need a little adjustment in your technique to get the best impression ... handmade stamps are quite different from commercial, machine-made stamps.
+Each handmade jewelry stamp has its own personality (unique design) and may need a little adjustment in your stamping technique to get the best impression ... handmade stamps are quite different from commercial, machine-made stamps.
 Look at your stamp, be aware of the design (is it a wider border stamp?
 Does it have outer points in corners?
 Does it have intricate inner details?) – which areas might need an extra tap or a little more angle … know your stamp and learn what it needs from YOU to get the best impression.

-I made several stamping in action videos that are available on my Red Dirt Diva YouTube Channel.
-I stamped out 740 stamps in my shop and found many "teaching moments" I hope will be helpful to you to stamp successfully.
+I made several stamping-in-action videos that are available on my Red Dirt Diva YouTube Channel.
+I stamped out 740 stamps in my shop and found many "teaching moments" I hope will be helpful for you to stamp successfully.
 Please click on the YouTube link at the bottom of the Home page to see them.
 Feedback is always appreciated.

 - Practice, practice, practice on an inexpensive, softer metal like aluminum or copper.
 Opinion: I find that different gauges of metal require a little different stamping technique, strength of strike, tilt and tap, etc. If you can, have the same gauge of copper/aluminum for practice as what you are going to use for your final piece.